JeremyDataHub/tennis-bounce-detection/README.md

 Tactical analysis in tennis requires knowing precisely where the ball bounces on the court.
 Professional systems like **Hawk-Eye** (8–10 high-speed cameras) or **PlaySight SmartCourt** (6 HD cameras + fixed installation) deliver excellent precision but remain out of reach for most amateur clubs.
 More affordable solutions like **SwingVision** rely on a single camera, making them vulnerable to occlusions and limited in spatial accuracy.

-This project explores whether two synchronized consumer cameras can provide sufficient accuracy for meaningful tactical analysis — making bounce detection and zone visualization accessible to resource-limited training structures.
+This project explores whether two synchronized consumer cameras can provide sufficient accuracy for meaningful tactical analysis, making bounce detection and zone visualization accessible to resource-limited training structures.

 ## System Pipeline